O365/python-o365/README.md

 To store the token you will have to provide a properly configured TokenBackend.
 Actually there are only two implemented (but you can easely implement more like a CookieBackend, etc.):
 - `FileSystemTokenBackend` (Default backend): Stores and retrieves tokens from the file system.
 Tokens are stored as files.
 - `FirestoreTokenBackend`: Stores and retrives tokens from a Google Firestore Datastore.
-Tokens are stored as documents whitin a collection.
+Tokens are stored as documents within a collection.

 For example using the FileSystem Token Backend: